ARTIST-Association/ARTIST/docs/tutorial_heliostat_raytracing.rst

 Internally, a ``HeliostatRayTracer`` uses a ``torch.Dataset`` to generate rays and the distortion of the preferred reflection directions, line plane intersections, and calculation of the resulting flux density images.
 This process runs parallel for all heliostats in the scenario.
 It is further possible to use a data-parallel setup for the ``HeliostatRayTracer`` to split the computation along multiple devices.
-See the tutorial on :ref:`distributed raytracing. <tutorial_distributed_raytracing>
+See the tutorial on :ref:`distributed raytracing <tutorial_distributed_raytracing>`.

 With everything now set up, we can generate a flux density image by calling the ``trace_rays()`` function with the desired incident ray directions, the active heliostat indices and the target area indices (for this tutorial we use the receiver).